earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R/final-ggplot1-1.png" title="ggplot map with roads and plots using symbols and colors" alt="ggplot map with roads and plots using symbols and colors" width="90%" />

-Finally, let's clean up our map further.
-We can use some of the built in functionality of `cowplot` to adjust the `theme()` settings in `ggplot`.
+Finally, let's clean up your map further.
+You can use some of the built in functionality of `cowplot` to adjust the `theme()` settings in `ggplot`.

 NOTE: `cowplot` does the SAME things that you can do with `theme()` in `ggplot`.
 It just